Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Timescales and Energetics

 \subsection{Model Timescales}

 Figure \ref{fig:timescales} shows the timescales in our fiducial model as a function of radius, calculated numerically using the definitions in Equation~\eqref{eq:timescales}.
 The black curve is the dynamical time of the Galactic halo, given the \cite{Klypin02} potential.
 The magenta curve is the gas cooling time.
-In our model, the gas is irradiated by the $z=0.2$ MGRF (see \S\ref{subsec_ionization}), and its net cooling rate is affected by the radiation through ionization state and heating.
-At large radii, $r>100$~kpc, the two profiles are well approximated by power-law functions of the radius.
+At large radii, $r>100$~kpc, the two timescales are well approximated by power-law functions of the radius.
 The dynamical time is given by Equation~\eqref{eq:tdyn1}, and the cooling time is

 This approximation is accurate to within $10\%$ between $100$~kpc and \rcgm, and it is shown by the dotted magenta curve in Figure~\ref{fig:timescales}.
 The fit to the dynamical time is accurate to within $1\%$ in the same range and in the plot, the approximation is indistinguishable from the numerical calculation.
 Since the two timescales vary similarly with radius, their ratio is almost constant, increasing from $\zeta = 2.4$ at \rcgm~to $3.1$ at $100$~kpc.
-These values are consistent with the limit derived in \S\ref{subsec_tcool_limit}, and significantly below the value of $\sim 10$, estimated by \cite{McCourt12} in simulations and by \citet{Voit17} for clusters of galaxies.
+These values are consistent with the limit derived in \S\ref{subsec_tcool_limit}, and significantly below the value of $\sim 10$, estimated by \citet{Voit17} in clusters of galaxies and adopted by \citet{V19} for the CGM (see also \citealp{Stern19}).

-The mean, global cooling timescale for the corona is the total thermal energy, $E_{\rm th}=8.6 \times 10^{57}$~erg, divided by the cooling rate, $L_{\rm cool}=7.6 \times 10^{40}$~\ergs, giving $\left< \tcool \right> \equiv E_{\rm th}/L_{\rm cool} = 3.6$~Gyr.
-As discussed in \S\ref{sec_model}, our model assumes a steady state, so that (most of) the radiative losses are offset by heating (from turbulent energy dissipation, energy emitted from the galaxy, etc.) and the CGM is stable on a $\sim 10$~Gyr timescale.
-Detailed discussion of the heating mechanisms is beyond the scope of this work, but we now briefly discuss the gas cooling properties other than \tcool, which may be useful to study the energy budget of the CGM.
-Figure~\ref{fig:rates} shows the distribution of local cooling rates and mass cooling rates from the CGM.
+The mean, global cooling timescale for the corona is the total thermal energy, $E_{\rm th}=8.6 \times 10^{57}$~erg, divided by the net cooling rate, $L_{\rm cool}=7.6 \times 10^{40}$~\ergs, giving $\left< \tcool \right> \equiv E_{\rm th}/L_{\rm cool} = 3.6$~Gyr.
+As discussed in \S\ref{sec_model}, our model assumes a steady state, so that (most of) the radiative losses are offset by heating (see \S\ref{subsec_energetics} for energy budget estimates) and the CGM is stable on a $\sim 10$~Gyr timescale.
+We now briefly discuss the gas cooling properties other than \tcool, which may be useful to study the energy budget of the CGM.